 Hello everyone and welcome back to another of my quick video reviews!
-Ultimate Marvel Vs Capcom 3 was provided to us by Xbox via a download code for Xbox One.
+Serial Cleaner was provided to us by the developer via a digital code for Xbox One.

-Hello everyone and welcome back to another of my video reviews!
-Ghost Recon Wildlands was provided to us by Xbox via a download code for Xbox One.
+Hello everyone and welcome back to another of my quick video reviews!
+Lethal League was provided to us by Xbox via a digital code for Xbox One.

-Hello everybody and welcome to the twenty first episode of BXB’s Bits and Bobs!
+Hello everybody and welcome to the twenty eighth episode of BXB’s Bits and Bobs!
 A bi-weekly podcast where we talk about whatever we damn well please!
-This weeks show brings Rob into the fold to probably melt your brain, no pressure Rob.
-In addition to that we play all the biggest games, literally, the ones with the largest land masses.
-Amongst others.
+In this weeks show we return from vacation and talk about the many many games we have played in that time!